SkygearIO/features/features/430-passwordless/implementation.md

 Previously, we have two types of identities: `password` and `oauth`.
 Under the new design, `password` type should be renamed to `login_id`.

+Also, identity ID is removed from identity model, so that identity information represent a snapshot of the identity at the time of authentication.

 ## Session Headers

 The authenticator headers would be removed and replaced with the following